DraTeots/gtraid/README.md

 1 - Asian alphabet is known to cause problems.

-2 - In GT not all hits fit the window.
-So you have to choose to cut one hit from the top or from the bottom.
+2 - In GT UI not all the hits fit into hits window.
+So you have to choose to cut the first hit from the top or the last one from the bottom.
 Hits cut from the top may cause problem (see skewed up rectangles' placement):

 ![hit cut from top](test_images/bad_crop.jpg)